 What is the National Conformity Assessment Strategy?

-A few years ago, considerable work was done by the ANSI Board Committee on Conformity Assessment (BCCA) in conjunction with members from industry, government and trade associations to develop a National Standards Strategy (NSS).
-The goal of the NSS is to increase U.S. participation in the development of international standards, streamline the process of standards development using productivity enhancements such as teleconferencing, electronic transmission of documents for review and comment, etc., and to educate the U.S. manufacturers, specifiers, regulators and other interested parties regarding the benefits of international standards.
+A few years ago, considerable work was done by the ANSI Board Committee on Conformity Assessment (BCCA) in conjunction with Mmbers from industry, government and trade associations to develop a National Standards Strategy (NSS).
+The goal of the NSS is to increase U.S. participation in the development of international Standards, streamline the process of Standards development using productivity enhancements such as teleconferencing, electronic transmission of documents for review and comment, etc., and to educate the U.S. manufacturers, specifiers, regulators and other interested parties regarding the benefits of international Standards.
 The NSS is available on the ANSI website.

 When the NSS was developed, it was suggested that there should be a companion National Conformity Assessment Strategy (NCAS).
 Due to significant concerns expressed over the attempt to initiate development of the strategy, it met with considerable opposition.
 Due to the wide range of activities comprising conformity assessment, and the variety of methods employed within industry sectors to assess conformity of products, the goal of a NCAS was questioned by industry, government, consumers and trade organizations.
 ANSI conducted a workshop in September of 2001 on the subject of the need to develop a strategy document and it was decided instead to develop a document to describe the U.S. conformity assessment system, hopefully as a tool to aid in gaining better understanding and acceptance of U.S. conformity assessment practices in the domestic and global markets.
 As the document was nearing completion, it was decided to limit its scope to a set of U.S. principles of conformity assessment as a way to clarify U.S. compliance with the general principles found in the World Trade Organization (WTO) Technical Barriers to Trade (TBT) Agreement.
 The National Conformity Assessment Principles for the United States was approved by the ANSI Board of Directors on September 24, 2002 and is available on the ANSI website.